-2. An ability may use "other" or "another" to separate the first card it affects from a different card that it affects.
+2. An ability may use "other," "another," or "different" to separate the first card it affects from the other card(s) that it affects.

-For example, Overwhelming Barrage (SOR #092) is an event that gives a friendly unit +2/+2 for the phase, and deals damage to any number of "other" units.
-The "other" in this ability means that the damage cannot be applied to the friendly unit given +2/+2.
+For example, Overwhelming Barrage (SOR #092) is an event that gives a friendly unit $\pm 2/\pm 2$ for the phase, and deals damage to any number of "other" units.
+The "other" in this ability means that the damage cannot be applied to the friendly unit given $\pm 2/\pm 2$.